markfinger/python-react/README.md

 To integrate webpack's output into a python system, the two most popular solutions are:

 - [django-webpack-loader](https://github.com/owais/django-webpack-loader) - uses a webpack plugin to generate a file for your python process to consume.
-Tends to be simpler to reason about, does one thing and does it well.
+Tends to be easier to reason about - does one thing and does it well.
   Requires you to interact with webpack directly.
 - [python-webpack](https://github.com/markfinger/python-webpack) - talks to a build server that wraps around webpack.
 Tends to be more complex, but offers more features.
-Requires you to run a build server.
+Requires you to interact with a webpack-build process.

 For most use-cases, both tools will provide similar functionalities. django-webpack-loader puts you in direct control of webpack's processes, so it's a good starting point to learn about the tool. python-webpack